stacynwigwe/product-experiments/README.md

 3. Design a structured solution
 4. Measure, refine, and document

-I believe every great product — digital, physical, or educational — starts with empathy and ends with clarity.
+I believe every great product, digital, physical, or educational, starts with empathy and ends with clarity.

 ---